Strange Tales and Modern Legends

 Quiet Haunting

 I moved to South Philadelphia toward the end of the pandemic.
 My landlord raised the rent, and it was cheaper just to buy a house.
 Granted, it’s not a big house, nor is it particularly nice.
 The floors are uneven, and the ceiling sags.
-The kitchen is like the set of an old movie, and the basement is infested with house centipedes.
+The kitchen is like the set of an old movie, and the basement is infested with centipedes.
 But it’s affordable, and it’s quiet, especially since no one lives next door.

 I’ve recently started to hear things moving on the other side of the townhouse wall.
 The noises aren’t loud, nor are they frequent.
 It’s mostly soft shuffling and light tapping, usually right before dawn and just after dusk.
 To make matters even more curious, someone has been watering the plants in the house’s back yard.
 Two leafy fig trees have grown from small sprouts to extraordinary heights over the summer.